STAIRlab/sees/docs/libraries/analysis/constraint_enforcement/Lagrange.md

 Nodes and DOF_Groups).
 Creates two arrays of pointers to store the FE_Elements and DOF_Groups, returning a warning message and a $-2$ or
 $-3$ if not enough memory is available for these arrays.
-Then the object will iterate through the Nodes of the Domain, creating a DOF_Group for each node and setting the initial id for each dof to $-2$ or $-3$ if the node identifier is in *nodesToBeNumberedLast*.
-The object then iterates through the Elements of the Domain creating a FE_Element for each Element, if the Element is a Subdomain `setFE_ElementPtr()` is invoked on the Subdomain with the new FE_Element as the argument.
-If not enough memory is available for any DOF_Group or FE_element a warning message is printed and a $-4$ or $-5$ is returned.
+Then the object will iterate through the Nodes of the Domain, creating a `DOF_Group` for each node and setting the initial id for each dof to $-2$ or $-3$ if the node identifier is in *nodesToBeNumberedLast*.
+The object then iterates through the Elements of the Domain creating a `FE_Element` for each Element, if the Element is a Subdomain `setFE_ElementPtr()` is invoked on the Subdomain with the new `FE_Element` as the argument.
+If not enough memory is available for any `DOF_Group` or `FE_Element` a warning message is printed and a $-4$ or $-5$ is returned.
 The object then iterates through the SP_Constraints of the Domain creating a LagrangeSP_FE for each constraint, using the Domain, the constraint and *alphaSP* as the